SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2006-11-08-another-xna-beta-2-refreshed-tutorial.markdown

 - tutorials-resources
 ---

-This one from&nbsp;&nbsp;Mike Schuld’s, [The Ramblings of a Hazy Mind](http://www.thehazymind.com/ "The Ramblings of a Hazy Mind") site.
+This one from  Mike Schuld’s, [The Ramblings of a Hazy Mind](http://www.thehazymind.com/ "The Ramblings of a Hazy Mind") site.

 Mike has updated his 3D tutorial on using his custom XNA 3D engine, lots of goodies on